 It consists of an Orifice with Variable Area Slot block, which simulates hydraulic properties of the orifice, connected in series with a Spool Orifice Hydraulic Force block.
 The force value computed in the block is exported through its port F and passed to the Force block.

-For more details and for parameter settings, see the Hydraulic System with Servo-Valve example.
+For more details and for parameter settings, see the Servo-Valve Controlling Hydraulic Actuator example.